tmbuza/imap-essential-software/docs/99-appendix.md

 ```

-> For a detailed overview of the tools and versions suitable for this guide, I encourage you to explore the session information saved in the accompanying text file named `resources/session_info.txt`,
+> For a detailed overview of the tools and versions suitable for this guide, I encourage you to explore the session information saved in the accompanying text file named `session_info.txt`,